Table of Contents

 There are two instances in which the ATO stipulates that a qualified independent valuer must undertake the valuation:

-All other valuations may be carried out by a qualified or unqualified person providing that there is reasonable evidence to suggest their expertise in the valuation of the asset in question, and that the valuation is based on’ objective and supportable’ data.
+All other evaluations can be conducted by a qualified or unqualified individual, as long as there is reasonable evidence of their expertise in valuing the asset in question and the valuation is based on objective and supportable data.

-It’s often recommended that properties within an SMSF are independently valued every three years, or after any significant event that may have positively or negatively impacted the asset’s value.
+It’s often recommended that properties within an SMSF are independently valued at least every three years, or after any significant event that may have positively or negatively impacted the asset’s value.

-When an SMSF is acquiring assets from a related or unrelated party (in accordance with the ATO guidelines on permitted asset transfers), all transactions must be made on an arm’s length basis and at current market value.
-In these instances, the ATO recommends SMSF trustees consider a qualified independent valuation when the value of the asset in question represents a significant proportion of the fund’s value, or when circumstances suggest a complex transaction.
+When an SMSF is acquiring assets from a related or unrelated party (following the ATO guidelines on permitted asset transfers), all transactions must be made on an arm’s length basis and at current market value.
+In these instances, the ATO recommends SMSF trustees consider a qualified independent valuation when the value of the asset in question represents a significant proportion of the fund’s value or when circumstances suggest a complex transaction.

-Aside from the few asset classes that specifically require qualified independent valuations, the ATO states that many SMSF assets can be valued using a ‘fair and reasonable’ process.
+Aside from the few asset classes requiring qualified independent valuations, the ATO states that many SMSF assets can be valued using a ‘fair and reasonable’ process.
 When obtaining valuations for SMSF assets and property, ensure that all valuation calculations can be substantiated and reasonably explained to a third party.

 For more information on SMSF property valuations or valuations of other assets within your SMSF, contact SMSF Valuation Reports.